Regenerative architecture: building for resilience and sustainability

 Architects and engineers can add value to community and environmental ecosystems

+The regenerative development course that I teach in the Master of Engineering Leadership (MEL) in High Performance Building explores these issues.
 The class brings together MEL students – who are a mix of engineers and architects and who have at least three years of professional experience – with students from the School of Architecture and Landscape Architecture.

 Through discussions, case studies and project work, students go beyond considering high-performance buildings as a series of technical problems to be solved to considering how that building can add value to its community and ecosystem.